 On older Samsung Galaxy devices released before 2016, the firmware used to have just one file with .tar.md5 extension.
-Though Odin3 v3.07 and lower versions had Bootloader, PDA, Phone, and CSC, and Phone fields, we needed to flash single-file firmware by adding it only to the PDA sections only.
-Later, Samsung split it’s firmware files into four binaries and thus on Odin v3.09 and newer BL, AP, CP, and CSC were introduced.
+Though Odin3 v3.07 and lower versions had Bootloader, PDA, Phone, CSC, and Phone fields, we needed to flash single-file firmware by adding it only to the PDA sections only.
+Later, Samsung split its firmware files into four binaries, and thus on Odin v3.09 and newer BL, AP, CP, and CSC were introduced.
 Now, there are 2 types of CSC files in the firmware folder: CSC and HOME CSC.
 So which CSC binary should you flash in Odin- CSC or HOME CSC?
 In this article, we’ll try to answer this question.
 Check our list of CSC codes and learn how to change them on Samsung Galaxy devices.

-If you are an old Samsung device user, you probably don’t need a tutorial to understand the difference between CSC or HOME CSC.
-However, these two CSC files inside the firmware folder may cause a lot of confusion to the new user.
+If you are an old Samsung device user, you probably don’t need a tutorial to understand the difference between CSC and HOME CSC.
+However, these two CSC files inside the firmware folder may cause a lot of confusion for the new user.
 You can change the CSC of your Samsung device to enjoy features like your preferred system language, native call recording, and Samsung Pay.

 What is CSC?

-Before we explore the difference between CSC and HOME CSC, let’s find what CSC is.
+Before we explore the difference between CSC and HOME CSC, let’s find out what CSC is.
 CSC or Country/Carrier Specific Product Code or Consumer Software Customization is an important component of Samsung firmware binaries.
-It contains essential information such as-
+The CSC file on Samsung contains essential information such as-

 - Carrier branding: A CSC may be country or carrier-specific.
 Samsung releases the same model of a smartphone to Tab with different CSCs.
 For instance, if you use an unlocked or unbranded Samsung Galaxy phone in the UK, its CSC would be BTU.
 However, if your device is locked to a network operator, it could be VOD (Vodafone), TMU (T-Mobile), ORA (Orange), XEU (EE & Three), etc.